T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     10.sql = SELECT id AS pId, CONCAT(firstName, " ", lastName, " ") AS name FROM person

-10 Stands for a *root level* of the report (see section `Structure`_).
-10.sql defines a SQL query for this specific level.
-When the query is executed it will return a result having one single column name containing first and last name separated by a space character.
+The '10' indicates a *root level* of the report (see section `Structure`_).
+The expresssion '10.sql' defines a SQL query for the specific level.
+When the query is executed, it will return a result having one single column name containing first and last name separated by a space character.

-The HTML output displayed on the page resulting from only this definition could look as follows:
+The HTML output, displayed on the page, resulting from only this definition, could look as follows:
 ::

     John DoeJane MillerFrank Star

 ..

 I.e., QFQ will simply output the content of the SQL result row after row for each single level.

-However, we can modify (wrap) the output by setting the values of various keys for each level: 10.rsep=<br/> for example tells QFQ to seperate the rows of the result by a HTML-line break.
+However, we can modify (wrap) the output by setting the values of various keys for each level: 10.rsep=<br/> for example tells QFQ to separate the rows of the result by a HTML-line break.
 The final result in this case is:

 ::